aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/README.md

 It also creates necessary roles and permissions, not included on the diagram.
 Its main components are:

-- *SIDEWALK_DESTINATION* - maps a device message to an AWS IoT rule.
+- *SIDEWALK_DESTINATION* - maps a device message to the MQTT topic.
   Each Sidewalk device need to have its destination defined, so that AWS IoT knows where to redirect the message.
   You can change destination of your device using *UpdateDestination* method from the AWS IoT Wireless API.
-  All the uplink messages from the *SIDEWALK_DESTINATION* are redirected to the *SidewalkUplinkRule*.
+  All the uplink messages from the *SIDEWALK_DESTINATION* are redirected to the *sidewalk/app_data* topic.

-- *SidewalkUplinkRule* - receives uplink messages from the *SIDEWALK_DESTINATION*.
+- *SidewalkUplinkRule* - receives uplink messages from the *sidewalk/app_data* topic.
   It forwards incoming uplinks to the *SidewalkUplinkLambda*, where they are further processed.
   In case of error, error messages are stored in the *SidewalkRuleError* log group.